 Making a Diagnosis

-- The child may not give any verbal history and this is often obtained from the parent/ carer.
+- The child may not give any verbal history and this is often obtained from the parent/caregiver.

-- The history may not tell you where the problems are (so there is need to examine all joints as part of your general assessment - and at least to perform a pGALS assessment).
+- The history may not tell you where the problems are (so there is need to examine all joints as part of your general assessment - and to perform, at least, a pGALS assessment).

 - Children may not verbalise pain and non-verbal clues are important (e.g., facial expression, withdrawal of a limb).

 - Normal musculoskeletal development is important to know as there are normal variants.
 Furthermore, ranges of joint movement, leg alignment, gait pattern, and motor milestones all change with age.
 You need to know what is normal to be able to identify what is abnormal.